Away With The Steiners

 Getting around India by bus

-Bus travel is a cheap way to move between cities.
 There’s no need to pre-book buses in India very far in advance as there are squillions hundreds of buses departing frequently in any given direction.

-However, having ridden overnight buses in North India (pre-kids) I would suggest bus travel as a last resort and would much rather recommend travel by train in India with kids.
+However, having ridden overnight buses in North India (pre-kids) I would suggest night bus travel as a last resort.

 Booking trains in India (with kids)

-In actual fact the trains are fairly easy to book and can be done online.
 The trick though is to book ahead, as tickets are open for reservation up to 90 days prior to travel.
-(And in a country with one billion people, they do book out).
+Which take heed, that in a country with one billion people, they do book out fast.

 We used 12Go Asia and the IRCTC (Indian Railway Catering and Tourism Co) website while we were in Sri Lanka to book ahead and reserve our train tickets for Rajasthan.
-On arriving in India we also discovered the IXIGO Trains app which made booking and schedules even easier.

 Navigating train travel in India and bound for Jaisalmer – with kids!